 Environmental benefits include energy efficiency, substituting more than 800ML/pa of Gawler River water for Murray River water, productive use of recycled water from Bolivar WWTP via CPS and reuse of stormwater runoff from the Gawler River.

 Dematec Automation supplied its scaleable Industrial Internet of Things (IIoT) platform which delivered:

-- Secure 3G communications platform for the remote operation and control of the network (via tablet or phone)
+- Secure cellular communications platform for the remote operation and control of the network (via tablet or phone)